Definition of Surrealism

 Just check the images presented in the first few lines of this poem by Arthur Rimbaud.
 These are contradictory and irrational images.
 That is why “A Season in Hell” is one of the best surreal poems.

-Except from Hidden Faces by Salvador Dali, translated by Chevalier
+Example #4: Hidden Faces (by Salvador Dali, translated by Chevalier)

 Function of Surrealism